 A short, curved type of macaroni (spelt ‘maccheroni’ in Italian), often served with cheese in America.

 Pasta spirals, similar to fusilli.

-Actually Italian for ‘butterflies’ (not bow ties!), farfalle are small rectangle-shaped pasta pieces that have been pinched together in the middle.
-Learn how to make your own farfalle here.
+Actually Italian for ‘butterflies’, farfalle are small rectangle-shaped pieces of pasta that have been pinched together in the middle.
 (Pic by Jim Simandl.)

 Derived from the old Italian word ‘fettucce’ (string), fettuccine refers to flat pasta sheets cut into ribbon-like strands.
 Fettuccine is wider than linguine, and therefore better for catching tomato, cream and meat sauces.

-Means ‘small threads’ in Italian.
-Filini are very thin, round pasta sticks an inch or less in length, and a type of 'pastina' (tiny pasta).
+‘Small threads’ in Italian.
+Filini are very thin, round pasta sticks roughly an inch in length.

 A pasta shape from Tuscany that looks rather like a curvy, open-ended rigatoni.